Eziknmad/holbertonschool-shell/permissions/README.md

 7- The 6-multiple_permissions file adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+8- The 7-everybody file adds execution permission to the owner, the group owner and the other users, to the file hello.